bhabishya-shrestha/weather-api-app/README.md

 ## Getting Started

 Welcome to the Weather API App.
-This application is designed to provide real-time weather information using a Java-based graphical user interface.
-It's built to run in the Visual Studio Code environment, leveraging its powerful Java support.
-This guide will help you set up and run the application on your local machine.
+This Java-based application provides real-time weather information through a graphical user interface.
+Designed for use in the Visual Studio Code environment, it offers a seamless experience for getting up-to-date weather data.

 ## Prerequisites